PINTO0309/onnx2tf/docs/flatbuffer_direct_architecture.md

 existing rank-three, rank-four, inverse-rotation, ambiguous-layout, and no-op characterizations.

+Stale NCHW-to-NHWC channelwise-binary Transpose repair now uses one `ModelIRGraphIndex` for exact binary candidate order, adapter/peer producer lookup, and the single-consumer locality guard.
+A successful match rewrites the binary input through the indexed setter, updates output shape metadata, and removes the adapter through differential compaction before restarting from current indexed candidates.
+No producer or consumer compatibility map is rebuilt between matches.
+Fan-out adapters remain unchanged, and both data- input positions plus channelwise-constant and Conv-peer match families retain their former behavior.

+The two terminal fixed three-round broadcast/Transpose/shape convergence loops are owned by `_run_indexed_binary_layout_convergence`.
+One index is built per complete loop and supplied to all three operations in all three rounds.
+Broadcast repair changes only tensor data and indexed operator inputs, stale Transpose repair performs differential input/removal mutations, and shape reconciliation changes metadata only, so the index remains valid throughout.
+Primary and fallback call the same owner.
+End-to-end characterization proves one index build and complete ModelIR/stat equality with the former nine-call sequence while a separate multi-match case compares the maintained index with a fresh rebuild.

 ## Managed-corpus SWAP exclusion policy

 Managed corpus validation remains strictly sequential.
 While each converter